adib2149/causal-fairness-analysis/high-level-fairness.md

-# High Level Fairness: Brainstorm and Ideation
+# Fairness & Bias: High-level Overview and Ideation

-## What is the question we are looking for?
+---

+## Preset

 Assume we have the COMPAS dataset, we have a juror (*aka. model / causal model*) who follows an internal logic (*aka. algorithm / causal mechanism*).

 Assume we also have an existing dataset, based on the actions of this juror (*aka.
 COMPAS dataset*) in predicting recidivism on a certain population.

+## What is the question we are looking for?

 In broad terms, we want to know, **whether there was racial bias in predicting recidivism.**

 The **causal question**: Are we marking individuals released on parole with high risk of re-offending within 2 years (Y) due to their race (X)?
+If yes, how di we mitigate that?

 ---

+## Two Primary Research Questions

+1. **Bias** (*Bias Quantification*) Is there a bias in the combination of model & dataset?
+How do we measure/ quantify bias?
+2. **Fairness**: (*Bias Mitigation*) What are the changes in the policy/treatment needed, to mitigate the estimated bias?

+---

-## Layers to Fairness
+## Questions to Quantify Bias

 1. **Observational Bias**: check if african-americans are given more recidivism scores than caucasians? (aka. $E(Y|X1) - E(Y|X0)$ )
 2. **Conditional Bias**: check if african-americans are given more recidivism scores than caucasians, conditional on all other variables? (aka. $\sum_z E(Y|X1,Z) - \sum_z E(Y|X0,Z)$ )

 ---

-## Features we have:
+## Data Description

+### Features:

 1. Protected attribute, X = race, (*common protected attributes: race, religion, national origin, gender, marital status, age, and socioeconomic status; depends on problem domain and their relevant laws and policies*)
 2. Confounders, Z = gender, age